HackTestes/SimpleAStar/README.md

 ### Prerequisites

-It is necessary to have a Linux machine and the following programs installed:
+It is recommended to use Linux and have the following installed:
 * GNU make
 * GNU C compiler